Moshe Kasher: Stand up

 In the early 2000s, Kasher performed mainly in the Bay Area, regularly performing at the Punch Line and Cobb's comedy clubs in San Francisco.
 In the mid to late 2000s, he participated in many comedy shows with fellow comedians Brent Weinbach and Alex Koll.
 In 2008 Kasher moved to Los Angeles.

 2009 marked a significant year in Kasher's comedy career.
 He was named "Best of Fest" at that year's Aspen Rooftop Comedy Festival; his performance in Aspen garnered him an invitation to the Just For Laughs comedy festival in Montreal that same year.
 This was followed by an appearance on the Comedy Central series Live at Gotham.
 Kasher had also released his comedy album Everyone You Know Is Going to Die, and Then You Are! through Rooftop Comedy Productions in April 2009; near the year's end the album was deemed one of the top 20 comedy albums of 2009 on iTunes.
-Kasher was also recognized by iTunes as Top New Comedy Artist of 2009.
+Kasher was also recognized by iTunes as the Top New Comedy Artist of 2009.

 Kasher's stand-up act has been featured on such television programs as Late Night with Jimmy Fallon in 2010 and John Oliver's New York Stand Up Show in 2011.
 He has appeared on Conan, Showtime's Larry Wilmore's Race, Religion & Sex.
 He has also appeared as a frequent panelist on Chelsea Lately.